Fargo (1996 film): Television series

 In 1997, a pilot was filmed for an intended television series based on the film.
 Set in Brainerd shortly after the events of the film, it starred Edie Falco as Marge Gunderson and Bruce Bohne reprising his role as Officer Lou.
 It was directed by Kathy Bates and featured no involvement from the Coen brothers.
 The episode aired in 2003 during Trio's Brilliant But Cancelled series of failed TV shows.

 A follow-up TV series inspired by the film, with the Coens as executive producers, debuted on FX in April 2014.
 The first season received acclaim from both critics and audiences.
-Existing in the same fictional continuity as the film, each season features a different story, cast, and decade-setting.
-The episode "Eating the Blame" reintroduced the buried ransom money for a minor three-episode subplot.
-Three further seasons have been made thus far; the fourth was released on September 27, 2020.
+Existing in the same fictional continuity as the film, each season features a different story, cast, and timespan.
+The episode "Eating the Blame" from the first season reintroduced the buried ransom money for a minor three-episode subplot.
+Additional seasons have been made; the second was released on October 12, 2015; the third, on April 19, 2017; the fourth, on September 27, 2020; and the fifth season premiered on November 21, 2023.